Sudarshan24453/Prediction-of-Credit-Card-Fraud/README.md

-FindDefault (Prediction of Credit Card Fraud)
+FindDefault (Prediction of Credit Card Fraud).
 Purpose
 This project aims to develop a machine learning model to predict fraudulent credit card transactions.